 5.3 CST was another source of distortion in terms of its cascading nature.
 It was also against one of the basic principles of consumption taxes that tax should accrue to the jurisdiction where consumption takes place.
 Despite remarkable harmonization in VAT regimes under the auspices of the EC, the national market was fragmented with too many obstacles in free movement of goods necessitated by procedural requirement under VAT and CST.

-5.4 In the constitutional scheme, taxation powers on goods was with Central Government but it was limited upto the stage of manufacture and production while States have powers to tax sale and purchase of goods.
+5.4 In the constitutional scheme, taxation powers on goods was with Central Government but it was limited up to the stage of manufacture and production while States have powers to tax sale and purchase of goods.
 Centre had powers to tax services and States also had powers to tax certain services specified in clause (29A) of Article 366 of the Constitution.
 This sort of division of taxing powers created a grey zone which led to legal disputes.
 Determination of what constitutes a goods or service is difficult because in modern complex system of production, a product is normally a mixture of goods and services.

 5.5 As can be seen from the previous paragraphs, India moved towards value added taxation both at Central and State level, and this process was complete by 2005.
 Integration of Central VAT and State VAT therefore is nothing but an inevitable consequence of the reform process.
 The Constitution of India envisages a federal nature of power bestowed upon both Union and States in the Constitution itself.
 As a natural corollary of this, any unification of the taxation system required a dual GST, levied and collected both by the Union and the States.

-GST : A HISTORICAL PERSPECTIVE:
+6. GST : A HISTORICAL PERSPECTIVE:

 6.1 The Kelkar Task Force on Fiscal Responsibility and Budget Management (FRBM) recommended in 2005 introduction of a comprehensive tax on all goods and service replacing Central level VAT and State level VATs.
 It recommended replacing all indirect taxes except the customs duty with value added tax on all goods and services with complete set off in all stages of making of a product.

 6.3 This report was discussed in detail in the meeting of the EC on November 28, 2007, and the States were also requested to communicate their observations on the report in writing.
-On the basis of these discussions in the EC and the written observations, certain modifications were considered necessary and were discussed with the Co-convenors and the representatives of the Department of Revenue of Union Finance Ministry.
+On the basis of these discussions in the EC and the written observations, certain modifications were considered necessary and were discussed with the Co-conveners and the representatives of the Department of Revenue of Union Finance Ministry.
 With the modifications duly made, a final version of the views of EC on the model and road map for the GST was prepared (April 30, 2008).
 These views of EC were then sent to the Government of India, and the comments of Government of India were received on December 12, 2008.
 These comments were duly considered by the EC (December 16, 2008), and it was decided that a Committee of Principal Secretaries/Secretaries of Finance/Taxation and Commissioners of Trade Taxes of the States would be set up to consider these comments, and submit their views.
 These views were submitted and were accepted in principle by the EC (January 21, 2009).
 Based on discussions within the EC and between the EC and the Central Government, the EC released its First Discussion Paper (FDP) on GST in November, 2009.
 This spelled out the features of the proposed GST and has formed the basis for discussion between the Centre and the States.

-CHALLENGES IN DESIGNING GST:
+7. CHALLENGES IN DESIGNING GST: